 Minnesota Colleges Experience Rising Sexual Assaults

 In recent years, reports of sexual assaults at Minnesota colleges have risen sharply.
 Sadly, this seems to be an alarming trend on college campuses across the country.
 This surge in reported cases of sexual assaults is a clear sign that victims are coming forward more often to report these crimes to college officials and local police, but rising numbers point to an urgent need for further help from state agencies.
-Victims of sexual assaults in Minnesota are urged to seek the help and advice of a qualified Minneapolis criminal lawyer.

 In 2015, The University of Minnesota reported two high-profile rape cases on campus.
 Reports also show that the school reported an increase of 40% more sexual assaults on campus within the last five years.
 According to data supplied to officials, the number of reported sex offenses on college campuses across the state has risen by almost 50% within the last five years.
 These figures mean that one in five women are sexually assaulted on college campuses.

 Donna Dunn, executive director of the Minnesota Coalition Against Sexual Assault has expressed concerns about the rising number of sexual assaults occurring on state campuses.
 She advises all victims to come forward and talk to a Minneapolis criminal lawyer about their rights.
 Due to the alarming statistics, President Obama announced a special task force to address the problems of sexual assault on college campuses and seek a viable solution.
-According to followup reports by the White House, statistics show:
+According to follow-up reports by the White House, statistics show:

 • One in five college women are victims of sexual assault